 It began with poor weather conditions in spring 1315 and continued for more than two years with devastating effect.
 Not surprisingly, because the harvests had been largely decimated, there was little to eat and starvation on a massive scale with life expectancy dropping to an even lower level than its norm.
 Between 1301 and 1325 people were fortunate to reach the age of thirty.In the History of Sowood Farm, by Alan Howe: The whole of this document is downloadable from Stephen Wilson’s site ossett.net and gives a fascinating and detailed history of an Ossett manor and farm throughout the centuries.

-Johannes de Trokelowe wrote his Annales, including the period 1259 to 1296 and a useful account of the reign of Edward II of England, from 1307 to 1323.
+Johannes de Trokelowe wrote his Annales, including the period 1259 to 1296 and a useful account of the reign of the Plantagenet King Edward II, from 1307 to 1323.
 He wrote:

 In the year of our Lord 1315, apart from the other hardships with which England was afflicted, hunger grew in the land.
 Meat and eggs began to run out, capons and fowl could hardly be found, animals died of pest, swine could not be fed because of the excessive price of fodder.

 A quarter of wheat or beans or peas sold for twenty shillings (in 1313 a quarter of wheat sold for 5 shillings), barley for a mark.oats for ten shillings.
 A quarter of salt was commonly sold for thirty-five shillings, which in former times was unheard of.